|Net sales in billion Euro||2019|

 Protecting the Environment

-Our Goal: We aim to reduce our overall operational GHG emissions per m² of sales by 30% by 2020 (against baseline year 2012).
+- We aim to reduce our overall operational GHG emissions by 26% by the end of 2025 (against baseline year 2016).

 |Company Carbon Footprint in kg of CO2e per m2 of sales floor by country/country group (change compared to the base year 2012 as a %)||2016||2018|